Using biomass for energy has positive and negative effects

 Burning municipal solid waste (MSW) or wood waste

-Burning municipal solid waste (MSW, or garbage) to produce energy in waste-to-energy plants means that less waste is buried in landfills.
+Burning municipal solid waste (MSW, or garbage) in waste-to-energy plants could result in less waste buried in landfills.
 On the other hand, burning garbage produces air pollution and releases the chemicals and substances in the waste into the air.
 Some of these chemicals can be hazardous to people and the environment if they are not properly controlled.

-The U.S. Environmental Protection Agency (EPA) applies strict environmental rules to waste-to-energy plants, and requires that waste-to-energy plants use air pollution control devices such as scrubbers, fabric filters, and electrostatic precipitators to capture air pollutants.
+The U.S. Environmental Protection Agency (EPA) applies strict environmental rules to waste-to-energy plants, which require waste-to-energy plants to use air pollution control devices such as scrubbers, fabric filters, and electrostatic precipitators to capture air pollutants.

 Scrubbers clean emissions from waste-to-energy facilities by spraying a liquid into the combustion gases to neutralize the acids present in the stream of emissions.
 Fabric filters and electrostatic precipitators also remove particles from the combustion gases.
 The particles—called fly ash—are then mixed with the ash that is removed from the bottom of the waste-to-energy furnace.

 A waste-to-energy furnace burns at high temperatures (1,800°F to 2,000°F), which breaks down the chemicals in MSW into simpler, less harmful compounds.